Gary Shuchuk: College career

 Born in Edmonton, Alberta, Shuchuk committed to the University of Wisconsin during his second year playing for the St. Albert Saints of the Alberta Junior Hockey League.
-He played 4 years for the Badgers from 1986-1990.
+He played four years for the Badgers from 1986-1990.
 During that time he won a WCHA Championship, an NCAA Championship, and was named a First-Team All-American.
-During the 1989-1990 Season he accumulated 80 points (41 goals, 39 assists), which currently ranks 6th all time for total points in a season in Wisconsin Hockey history, his 41 goals that season also ranks 4th in the program's history.
-Other notable historic statistics include: 2nd all time in Wisconsin Hockey program history for number of games played (177 GP), 5th all time in career penalty minutes (314 PIMs), 7th all time in career goals (85 G), and 12th all time in career points (176 pts).
+During the 1989-1990 Season he accumulated 80 points (41 goals, 39 assists), which currently ranks sixth all time for total points in a season in Wisconsin Hockey history, his 41 goals that season also ranks fourth in the program's history.
+Other notable historic statistics include: second all time in Wisconsin Hockey program history for number of games played (177 GP), fifth all time in career penalty minutes (314 PIMs), seventh all time in career goals (85 G), and 12th all time in career points (176 pts).

 Professional career

 Shuchuk started his National Hockey League career with the Detroit Red Wings in 1990.
-Shuchuk then went to the Los Angeles Kings as part of the Paul Coffey-Jimmy Carson trade, and is probably best known for scoring the game-winning goal for the Kings in double overtime of game 5 of the 1993 Smythe Division finals against the Vancouver Canucks.
-During the 1993 season, Shuchuk and the Los Angeles Kings made it to the Stanley Cup Finals, before falling to the Montreal Canadiens in 5 games.
+Shuchuk then went to the Los Angeles Kings as part of the Paul Coffey-Jimmy Carson trade, and is probably best known for scoring the game-winning goal for the Kings in double overtime of game five of the 1993 Smythe Division finals against the Vancouver Canucks.
+During the 1993 season, Shuchuk and the Los Angeles Kings made it to the Stanley Cup Final, before falling to the Montreal Canadiens in five games.
 In addition to his time in the NHL, Shuchuk played in the IHL, and the AHL, with the Adirondack Red Wings, Houston Aeros, Phoenix Roadrunners, and the Orlando Solar Bears.
 He went on to play in Europe, having played for SC Herisau in the Swiss 1.
 Liga, for EC KAC in the Austrian Hockey League, as well as Düsseldorfer EG and Krefeld Pinguine of the Deutsche Eishockey Liga.
 During the 2002-03 DEL season, he captained the Krefeld Pinguine to their first league championship in over 50 years.